woocommerce/woocommerce/plugins/woocommerce-blocks/docs/testing/cart-checkout/payment.md

 ## What to test

-If no payment method is set up:
+If no payment method is set up: <!-- heading -->

 - [ ] An error will show up in the frontend, saying that no payment method is available.
 - [ ] In the editor, you will be prompted to set up a payment method.

-If you have a payment method available:
+If you have a payment method available: <!-- heading -->

 - [ ] You should be able to perform a successful checkout with Check payments.
 - [ ] You should be able to perform a successful checkout credit card payment using this cart `4242424242424242`